 Colleen began by approaching a number of restaurants and retail outlets in Calgary to see if they would take their grassfed beef.
 The response to the quality and taste of the TK Ranch beef was ecstatic: “We began implementing a business plan that would see TK Ranch become a vertically integrated pasture to plate model,” Colleen explains.
 Following the success of direct selling their grassfed beef, the Biggs soon expanded sales include grassfed lamb, pasture-raised pork and chicken.
 “Of course, all of this did not happen overnight: It took years of hard work and determination,” Colleen explains.

-Cattle on TK Ranch graze on wild prairie grasses most of the year.
+Cattle and sheep on TK Ranch graze on wild prairie grasses most of the year.
 “Our native northern fescue grasses are very high in protein and nutrition, and unlike tame grasses, maintain their quality when dried,” Colleen states.
-“These wild grasses sustained the buffalo for millennia and we are very fortunate to have them available for our cattle.”
-When the snow becomes too deep for the cattle to graze through, they are moved to their wintering grounds.
+“These wild grasses sustained the buffalo for millennia and we are very fortunate to have them available for our cattle and sheep.”
+When the snow becomes too deep for the animals to graze through, they are moved to their wintering grounds.

-The cold Alberta winters can make it extremely difficult to produce grassfed beef year round, which is why most cattle producers supplement their cattle with grain over the winter months.
-But the Biggs aren’t your average cattle producers: They manage 1,000 acres of hayland specifically to provide winter feed for their grassfed cattle, baling up the hay each summer for the following winter months.
+The cold Alberta winters can make it extremely difficult to produce grassfed beef and lamb year round, which is why most producers supplement their cattle and sheep with grain over the winter months.
+But the Biggs aren’t your average producers: They manage 1,000 acres of hayland specifically to provide winter feed for their grassfed cattle and sheep, baling up the hay each summer for the following winter months.
 The cattle are rounded up at the start of the winter and moved to this hayland area, where they are fed around 10 round bales per day all winter, with portable wind breaks offering shelter from the winter wind.
 Colleen and Dylan have also installed energy efficient waterers on the haylands, so the animals have a constant supply of fresh water in the cold winter months.

 Over the years, both Dylan and Colleen Biggs have been recognized for their commitment to the environment, animal welfare and sustainable agriculture.
 In 2010, TK Ranch received the National Prairie Conservation Award at the 9th Prairie Conservation and Endangered Species Conference in Winnipeg, Manitoba.